 In the VCE the study of English is compulsory.
-Students must study 4 Units of English and satisfactorily complete a minimum of 3 Units, including both year 12 Units.
-The 4 Units of English come from, English, English as an Additional Language, English Language and English Literature.
-Students interested in the study of English may elect to study more Units of English.
-These extra Units are considered the same as any other subject.
-For example you may elect to study English and English Literature, or Literature and English Language.
+Students must study 4 units of English and satisfactorily complete a minimum of 3 units, including both Year 12 units.
+The 4 units of English come from, English, English as an Additional Language and English Language.
+Students interested in the study of English may elect to study more units of English.
+These extra units are considered the same as any other subject.
+For example, you may elect to study English and English Language.
 Speak to your current English teacher if you need advice.